FuturePortal/CIMonitor/README.md

 Display the status of your board with a led-strip.
 Red for a failure, orange for an active process, and green for success!

-To have an awesome ledstrip added to your CIMonitor, you need to do some hardware hacking first.
+To have an awesome led-strip added to your CIMonitor, you need to do some hardware hacking first.
 There is a step by step tutorial [here](http://popoklopsi.github.io/RaspberryPi-LedStrip/#!/).
 When you've done that, all you need to do is configure the correct gpio pins used.
 NOTE: we use [pi-blaster](https://github.com/sarfata/pi-blaster), the gpio numbers might be different, so we recommend that you test the gpio pins first.

+Note that the started and failure statusses will be blinking.

+When the led strip is on the success status for 5 minutes, it will go to the "neutral".
+This so it the light doesn't have to be super bright when not used for a while.

 ```json
         "LedStrip": {